Are your daily actions bringing you closer to your goals? If not, do not expect things in your life to change.

 Our goals plan is not written in concrete or unchangeable terms, but it gives us a starting point and a destination to reach.
 I got off track this year, but I am refocusing on the twelve simple steps to goal achievement I created a few years ago.

 If you struggle with goal setting and achievement then these twelve simple steps can help you through the process.
-I am not promise a magical formula that provides a guarantee your goals will automatically happen if you follow our twelve steps.
+I do not promise a magical formula that provides a guarantee your goals will automatically happen if you follow our twelve steps.
 Nor am I promising that you will not have any struggles and everything will happen in your life the way you want at the exact time you desire.

 In order to achieve your goals, you must make sacrifices, commit daily, overcome challenges and work your plan.
 No one can do it for you.
 It is up to you.